BioPAX/Paxtools/paxtools-console/src/main/resources/org/biopax/paxtools/binding/python/python-readme.txt

 Set this up by copying all jar files in paxtools/lib and the paxtools.jar file itself to your own convenient lib directory

-Update: with new paxtools2 - you only need one 'fat' JAR (but can also use individual modules): get either the "paxtools*-no-jena.jar" (smaller, uses simpleIO) or "paxtools*.jar" (with jenaIO) from http://downloads.sourceforge.net/project/biopax/paxtools/
+Update: with new paxtools - you only need one 'fat' JAR (but can also use individual modules): get either the "paxtools*-no-jena.jar" (smaller, uses simpleIO) or "paxtools*.jar" (with jenaIO) from http://downloads.sourceforge.net/project/biopax/paxtools/